rhomobile/rhomobile-docs/docs/en/5.0.0/guide/geolocation.md

 * For iPhone, Android: `/public/jquery/jquery-1.6.2.min.js` and `/public/js/rhogeolocation.js`
 * For Windows Mobile: `/public/js/rhogeolocation-wm.js`
-* For BlackBerry: Unsupported.
-The BlackBerry webview control doesn't support Ajax.

 Then add one of the following tags in the appropriate location in your HTML: `<geolocation/>`, `<geolatitude/>` or `<geolongitude/>`.
 The included JavaScript will query a predefined URL and fill these tags with location information.